There is nothing

 chocolate, vanilla extract, and butter, stirring gently with a rubber

 spatula until the mixture is smooth.
-Pour into 4 bowls or wine glasses.
+Pour into 6 bowls or glasses.
 Can serve warm or if chilling, press plastic wrap onto the surface of the warm

 puddings to prevent a skin (film) from forming.
 If you like a layer of

 skin (film) on your pudding, simply leave the puddings uncovered until cooled and then